Space/time-efficient RDF stores based on circular suffix sorting: Our proposal: RDFCSA

 \subsubsection{Optimization of join operations}

 Some optimizations are added on top of the general join strategy, to take advantage of the characteristics of our technique and specific join patterns.
-Our optimizations are relatively straightforward but have a significant effect on the amount of computation performed by \rdfcsa in costly join operations.
+These optimizations have a significant effect on the amount of computation performed by \rdfcsa in most join operations.

 The first enhancement to the basic algorithms is related to the dictionary encoding used.
 Recall that in the dictionary encoding used by HDT, all elements that are both subject and object are assigned an id lower than that of any element that only appears as a subject or as an object.
 This can be used to filter out results when performing subject-object joins.
-For example, to answer a query $(s_1,p_1,?x) \bowtie (?x,p_2,o_2)$ using left-chaining, we would first obtain all the objects that match the triple-pattern $(s_1,p_1,?x)$; then, we have to check that each result matches the right triple-pattern.
+For example, to answer a query $(s_1,p_1,?x) \bowtie (?x,p_2,o_2)$ using left-chaining, we would first obtain all the objects that match the triple pattern $(s_1,p_1,?x)$; then, we have to check that each result matches the right triple pattern.
 However, with the dictionary encoding we use, we can immediately discard any result of the first query with an id higher than $|SO|$, since we know that it only appears as an object and therefore it will not match the overall join query.
 Note that this improvement is specific to this dictionary encoding, and is not specific to \rdfcsa; the same optimization is also used, for instance, in \kdostriples.